metacpan/metacpan-cpan-extracted/distros/A/App-optex-textconv/README.md

 # NAME

-textconv - module to replace document file by its text contents
+textconv - optex module to replace document file by its text contents

 # VERSION

-Version 0.01
+Version 0.02

 # SYNOPSIS